LutetiumCalciumLee/Studying_Software_Engineering/README.md

 - **SDLC**: The Software Development Life Cycle structures this process.

 ### Software Development Process
-A series of activities to transform user requirements into a software system, involving procedures, methods, tools, and developers.[1][4]
+A series of activities to transform user requirements into a software system, involving procedures, methods, tools, and developers.

 ## 2. Software Development Models